Skip to content

 PvP combo: 4,200 damage • Raid burst: 1.8M / cycle • Grinding: 320 NPC/min

-Kitsune is still the king.
-Phoenix-form transformations, rage-stack ramp, AOE on M1, and the longest single-target DPS window in the game.
-The only fruit with no real weakness.
+Kitsune is still the king, and it's not particularly close.
+Phoenix-form transformations, rage-stack ramp, AOE on the M1, and the longest single-target DPS window in the game.
+I've genuinely tried to find a playstyle where Kitsune is the wrong choice.
+I haven't found one yet.
+No real weakness.

 #2 — Dragon (S+)